Ohio-class submarine: Detailed cross-section

-List of boats

-Note: Boats based at Naval Base Kitsap, Washington are operated by the U.S. Pacific Fleet, while boats based at Naval Submarine Base Kings Bay, Georgia are operated by U.S. Fleet Forces Command, (formerly the U.S. Atlantic Fleet).
+Boats in class

 Replacement

-The U.S. Department of Defense anticipates a continued need for a sea-based strategic nuclear force.
-The first of the current Ohio-class SSBNs is expected to be retired by 2029, so the replacement submarine must be seaworthy by that time.
-A replacement may cost over $4 billion per unit compared to Ohio's $2 billion.
-The U.S. Navy is exploring two options.
-The first option is a variant of the Virginia-class nuclear-powered attack submarines.
-The second option is a dedicated SSBN, either with a new hull or based on an overhaul of the current Ohio-class.
+The U.S. Department of Defense anticipated a continued need for a sea-based strategic nuclear force.
+The first of the current Ohio-class SSBNs was expected to be retired by 2029, so the replacement submarine would need to be seaworthy by that time.
+A replacement was expected to cost over $4 billion per unit compared to Ohio's $2 billion.
+The U.S. Navy explored two options.
+The first option was a variant of the Virginia-class nuclear-powered attack submarines.
+The second option was a dedicated SSBN, either with a new hull or based on an overhaul of the current Ohio class.

 With the cooperation of both Electric Boat and Newport News Shipbuilding, in 2007, the U.S. Navy began a cost-control study.
 Then in December 2008, the U.S. Navy awarded Electric Boat a contract for the missile compartment design of the Ohio-class replacement, worth up to $592 million.
 Newport News is expected to receive close to 4% of that project.
 In April 2009, U.S. Defense Secretary Robert M. Gates stated that the U.S. Navy was expected to begin such a program in 2010.
 The new vessel was scheduled to enter the design phase by 2014.
 If a new hull design was to be used, the program needed to be initiated by 2016 to meet the 2029 deadline.

-The Columbia-class was officially designated on 14 December 2016, by Secretary of the Navy Ray Mabus, and the lead submarine will be USS District of Columbia (SSBN-826).
-The Navy wants to procure the first Columbia-class boat in FY2021, though it's not expected to enter service until 2031.
+The Columbia class was officially designated on 14 December 2016, by Secretary of the Navy Ray Mabus, and the lead submarine will be USS District of Columbia (SSBN-826).
+The Navy wants to procure the first Columbia-class boat in FY2021, though it is not expected to enter service until 2031.

 In 2020, Navy officials first publicly discussed the idea of extending the lives of select Ohio-class boats at the Naval Submarine League's 2020 conference.
-During the 2022 conference, Rear Admiral Scott Pappano, the program executive officer for strategic submarines, and Rear Admiral Douglas G. Perry, the director of undersea warfare on the Chief of Naval Operations’ staff, discussed the Columbia-class program, and also touched on the possibility of finding Ohio-class boats that had sufficient remaining nuclear fuel and were in good enough material state to be given a further extension to their lives.
+During the 2022 conference, Rear Admiral Scott Pappano, the program executive officer for strategic submarines, and Rear Admiral Douglas G. Perry, the director of undersea warfare on the Chief of Naval Operations' staff, discussed the Columbia-class program, and also touched on the possibility of finding Ohio-class boats that had sufficient remaining nuclear fuel and were in good enough material state to be given a further extension to their lives.